 As our review of the literature will show, social pressure may often lead to undesirable outcomes.
 For example, students might feel the need to signal that they are "cool," so they avoid making educational investments.
-Consumers might feel the need to signal wealth so they engage in wasteful conspicuous consumption.
-Individuals might feel the need to signal that they are against female employment, or against gay marriage, so they engage in discriminatory actions.
+Consumers might feel the need to signal wealth, so they engage in wasteful conspicuous consumption.
+Individuals might feel the need to signal that they are against female employment or gay marriage, so they engage in discriminatory actions.
 How can the effects of social pressure be undone in such cases?
 The inherent difficulty associated with changing these effects is that social pressure usually comes from societal coordination on what is socially desirable.
-There is nevertheless still some potential for shaping social pressure, which we view as an additional natural next step in the literature.
-Our third objective in this paper is to therefore outline potential areas for future work on this topic.
+There is, nevertheless, some potential for shaping social pressure, which we view as an additional natural next step in the literature.
+Our third objective in this review is, therefore, to outline potential areas for future work on this topic.